Leading the School of Law for more than a decade.

 After working at IBM Corporation, where she handled a variety of issues surrounding software licensing, Dean O’Rourke joined the faculty of the School of Law in 1993.
 Her primary academic interests lie at the intersection of intellectual property law and other fields, such as contract and antitrust law, particularly in the context of software and high technology.

 She co-authored one of the leading copyright casebooks in the US, Copyright in a Global Information Economy (Aspen Law & Business).
 She has published articles in the law reviews of Columbia, Duke, Iowa, and Minnesota, the technology journals of Berkeley, Harvard, and Boston University, and other publications including the Journal of the Copyright Society.
 In addition, she was the associate reporter on the American Law Institute’s (ALI) Principles of Software Contracting project and is a member of the ALI.
+During 2017-18, she will chair the American Bar Association’s Section of Legal Education and Admissions to the Bar.

 Prior to becoming dean, she taught courses in commercial law and intellectual property law and helped supervise the student-run Journal of Science and Technology Law.
 In May 2000, she became the School’s sixth recipient of the Metcalf Award, the University’s highest teaching honor.
 She served as acting dean for two years prior to accepting the post of Dean of the School of Law in 2006.
 She has lectured extensively and has been a visiting professor at Columbia University Law School and LaTrobe University in Australia.